oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 ## Task 2: Manage Primary-Standby, Sharded DBs, Multi-Tennant and RAC databses

-Oracle Key Vault can manage databases of various deployments by deploying database clients called **endpoints** on the database host.
-The system administrator is tasked with creating, and overseeing endpoints on the Key Vault server.
-Endpoints can be deployed for Oracle databases, Oracle ACFS, MySQL databases, and SSH servers.
+Oracle Key Vault can manage all deployment modes of the Oracle database - single instance, RAC, multi-tenant, Data Guard, sharded, and cloud.
+This is done by deploying database clients called **endpoints** on the database host.
+For cloud databases, you have to use the cloud console.
+Endpoints can also be deployed for Oracle GoldenGate, Oracle ACFS, MySQL databases, SSH servers, and more.

+The system administrator is tasked with creating, and overseeing the endpoints on the Key Vault server.

 1. Click the **Endpoints** tab
     ![Key Vault](./images/image-2025-7-24_12-11-54.png "Click the Endpoints tab")

-2. This takes you to the Endpoints page - where the system administrator can see information about the endpoints that are registered or enrolled with Key Vault.
+2. This takes you to the Endpoints page

-    Note the endpoints that have been deployed in this example to various deployments of the Oracle database:
+    Note the endpoints deployed across various Oracle database deployment modes:
-    - The 3 REGIONS endpoints are deployed for 3 different shards of the REGIONS database
+    - Three different shards of the sharded database, REGIONS, are endpoints REGIONS\_SHARD\_1, REGIONS\_SHARD\_2, and REGIONS\_SHARD\_3.
-    - The 2 SALES\_PURCHASE endpoint has been deployed to each node of the INVENTORY RAC database in the SALES CDB
-    - Similarly the 2 SALES\_INVENTORY endpoints have been deployed to both nodes of the INVENTORY RAC database in the SALES CDB
-    - The 2 STAFF endpoints are deployed to a primary and a standby STAFF database
+    - Pluggable instance, INVENTORY, of the two node RAC and multi-tenant database SALES, has two endpoints SALES\_INVENTORY\_1 and SALES\_INVENTORY\_2.
+    - Primary-Standby two instance RAC database, STAFF, are four endpoints STAFF\_PRIMARY\_1, STAFF\_PRIMARY\_2, STAFF\_STANDBY\_1 and STAFF\_STANDBY\_2.

     ![Key Vault](./images/image-2025-09-11-18.13.52.png "This takes you to the Endpoints page")

 ## Task 3: Virtual wallets for database keys

-To simplify management of database keys, Oracle Key Vault offers virtual wallets which act as a grouping mechanism to identify keys that belong to a specific database.
-Each virtual wallet can be mapped to a specific endpoint so that all keys uploaded by an endpoint become a part of this wallet by default.
+To simplify management of database keys, Oracle Key Vault offers virtual wallets which group the keys of the database.
+Virtual wallets can be tied to multiple endpoint, depending on the database deployment model, so that all keys uploaded by an endpoint become a part of this wallet by default.
 You can think of this wallet as the Key Vault representation of the local TDE wallet.

 The key administrator is responsible for creating and managing virtual wallets.

 1. Click the **Keys & Wallets** tab
     ![Key Vault](./images/Screenshot_2025-10-04_15.43.07.png "Click the Keys & Wallets tab")

-2. This takes you to the Wallets page - where the key administrator can manage these
+2. This takes you to the Wallets page

-    In the photo below, you can see that for the endpoints created in task 2, there exists a virtual wallet so that all keys of the corresponding database can be grouped together.
+    In the image below, you can see that each database or pluggable database is tied to a wallet.

+    For example:
+    - The sharded database, REGIONS, has a wallet named REGIONS.
+    - Both pluggable databases, INVENTORY and PURCHASE, have their own wallets named INVENTORY and PURCHASE, respectively.
+    - All instances of the primary-standby RAC database, STAFF, share the same wallet named STAFF.

     ![Key Vault](./images/image-2025-09-11-18.20.43.png "This takes you to the Wallets page")

 ## Task 4: Inventory of database encryption keys

+Oracle Key Vault offers a comprehensive set of reports, including inventory, activity, security, and system reports.

+Inventory reports cover Oracle databases, GoldenGate, Secure Shell (SSH), public and private keys, certificates, and more.
+Activity reports include endpoint activity, user activity, and SSH usage details.
+Security reports provide information on entitlements, SSH authorizations, SSH access, user accounts, failed logins, and more.
+System reports encompass backup history and RESTful service usage statistics.

 1. Click the **Reports** tab